-There are several rabbit breeds that are as big or even larger than a cat.
+There are several rabbit breeds that are as big or even larger than cats.
 One example would be the Flemish giant.

-Also, some medium rabbit breeds could be as big as a house cat.
-The average weight of medium breed rabbits is between 2.4 kilograms (5.5 lbs) to 4.7 kilograms (10.5 lbs).
+Also, some medium-sized rabbit breeds could be as big as house cats.
+The average weight of medium breed rabbits is between 2.4 kilograms (5.5 lbs) and 4.7 kilograms (10.5 lbs).

 Your rabbit is older than your cat.

 It’s also possible for your cat to get scared if your rabbit is older than your cat.
-An adult rabbit has less temper and is more territorial due to hormones while a young kitten can be annoyingly playful.
+An adult rabbit has a milder temper and is more territorial due to hormones, while a young kitten can be annoyingly playful.

-So if your kitten seems like it’s scared of your older rabbit, it could be a combination of fear due to the size difference or your rabbit and cat likely had a fight where the rabbit won.
+So if your kitten seems like it’s scared of your older rabbit, it could be a combination of fear due to the size difference and that your rabbit and cat likely had a fight where the rabbit won.

-Your rabbit is unneutered while your cat neutered.
+Your rabbit is unneutered, while your cat is neutered.

-A rabbit that’s unneutered that entered sexual maturity would likely exhibit hormonal-related territorial aggression to anyone who comes near their territory.
+A rabbit that’s unneutered and has entered sexual maturity would likely exhibit hormonal-related territorial aggression to anyone who comes near their territory.

-While a cat that’s neutered would not have the same aggression so they would likely just flee than fight.
+While a cat that’s neutered would not have the same aggression, they would likely just flee rather than fight.
 That’s why it’s always recommended that you neuter your pets.

-Neutering both your pets would make your life easier because neutered cats/rabbits are easier to train and are not prone to aggressive behaviors.
+Neutering both your pets would make your life easier because neutered cats and rabbits are easier to train and are not prone to aggressive behaviors.

 How to get your cat to like your rabbit?

 You can then start letting your rabbit loose together with your cat.
 But make sure that it’s supervised.
-This is extremely important, do not let your cat and rabbits play together unsupervised.
+This is extremely important.
+Do not let your cat and rabbit play together unsupervised.

 If your cat or your rabbit exhibits any sign of anxiety or fear, immediately separate them and try again another time.
-This would take time, so be patient and never force your cat/rabbit to play.
+This would take time, so be patient and never force your cat or rabbit to play.